eshishkin/heroku-vault-starter/README.md

 How to use it

-- Use [this](https://dashboard.heroku.com/new?template=https%3A%2F%2Fgithub.com%2Feshishkin%2Fheroku-vault-starter%2Ftree%2Fmaster) or a button above to install
+- Use [this link](https://dashboard.heroku.com/new?template=https%3A%2F%2Fgithub.com%2Feshishkin%2Fheroku-vault-starter%2Ftree%2Fmaster) or a button above to install
 Vault on Heroku server (it uses free plan by default)
 - When Vault is installed open your vault client and perform the following commands
   ```